Sydney McLaughlin-Levrone

 CLICK HERE TO SEE MORE OF MY FITNESS PHOTOGRAPHY

-San Diego Fitness Photography - Person doing a kettlebell workout with a tattoo that reads "Strive for Greatness" on his back.
+Denver Fitness Photography - Person doing a kettlebell workout with a tattoo that reads "Strive for Greatness" on his back.

-A person working out in an empty warehouse gym in San Diego, California.
-Bear Republic Gym.
+A person working out in an empty warehouse gym

-Raleigh Fitness and Health Photography
+Denver Fitness and Health Photography

-A guy working out with kettlebells at Bear Republic Gym.
+Denver Fitness Lifestyle Photography - A guy working out with kettlebells at Bear Republic Gym.
 San Diego Fitness Photography.

-Fitness Photography - Raleigh, NC
+Fitness Photography - Denver, CO

-Health and Fitness Photography - Raleigh, NC
+Health and Fitness Photography - Denver, CO

 Two girls high five each other after an intense workout in a gritty gym.
-San Diego Fitness Photography.

-Health and Fitness Photography - Raleigh, NC
+Health and Fitness Photography -Denver, CO

-An athletic girl sits on a medicine ball after an intense workout at a Crossfit gym.
-San Diego Fitness Photography
+Photograph of an athletic girl siting on a medicine ball after an intense workout at a Crossfit gym.

-Raleigh Fitness Photographer
+Colorado Fitness Photographer

-Health and Fitness Photoshoot - Raleigh, North Carolina
+Health and Fitness Photoshoot - Boulder, Colorado

 If you’re in the fitness world then chances are you follow brands like Rogue, Nike, 2XU, Rhone, and Reebok because of the guaranteed stream of fitness related content.
 They are easy follows.
 I realized a while back that I’m a hard follow.
 My photography is focused on my interests, which are quite varied.
 Just look at the blog post previous to this one.
 It leads off with an older women in a white fur jacket and hat riding her bicycle down a cobblestone street in a postcard European town.
 So what does that have to do with gritty images of an athletic girl working out?
 Nothing other than both subjects interest me.
 Admittedly the woman riding her bike could be classified as a fashion photograph, a subject that bores the hell out of me.
 I’d classify it more as a culture or travel photo though.
 The point is, if you’re following someone like me, it’s because you like my photography, not necessarily all of the subject matter.
 People will always say “you have to specialize”.
 Why?
 It certainly make it easier to market yourself that way, but why limit yourself to shooting one subject matter your whole life?
 I love photography and using it for various purposes like documenting life, not just to create ad campaigns for clients.
 That’s fun too, but there’s got to be more than that.
 Stay tuned for the next post on a subject unrelated to fitness that will no doubt preach about the value of personal project, again……